EnigmaCurry/blog.rymcg.tech/content/_index.md

 This is EnigmaCurry's dev blog.

-Check out the [k3s series](/tags/k3s), build your own self-hosted kubernetes cluster, with GitOps.
+Check out the [k3s series](/tags/k3s), build your own self-hosted Kubernetes cluster, with GitOps.

-Check out the [Proxmox series](/tags/proxmox), build your own self-hosted mini cloud.
+Check out the [Proxmox series](/tags/proxmox), build your own self-hosted mini virtualization cloud, and K3s development cluster.

 {{< about_footer >}}